 1. Define Your Goals and Hypotheses

 Start by establishing specific key performance indicators (KPIs) that align with your campaign objectives, whether it’s to increase click-through rates (CTR), improve conversion rates, or reduce cost-per-acquisition (CPA).
+Understanding what is ROI in marketing is essential, as it helps evaluate the effectiveness of these KPIs.
 Formulate hypotheses by making educated guesses about which variations of ad elements or landing pages will outperform others.
 These hypotheses should be informed by insights gathered from audience research, competitor analysis, and data from past campaigns.
-By clearly defining goals and hypotheses upfront, marketers can focus their A/B testing efforts effectively and derive actionable insights to optimize their Google Ads campaigns.
+By clearly defining goals and hypotheses upfront, marketers can focus their A/B testing efforts effectively and derive actionable insights to optimize their campaigns.

 2. Identify Variables to Test